-Sheryl K. Sandberg, 45, has served as the Chief Operating Officer of Facebook, Inc., an online social networking company, since 2008.
+Sheryl K. Sandberg, 47, has served as the Chief Operating Officer of Facebook, Inc., an online social networking company, since 2008.
 From 2001 to 2008, Ms. Sandberg was the Vice President of Global Online Sales and Operations for Google Inc., an Internet search engine company.
 Ms. Sandberg also is a former Chief of Staff of the United States Treasury Department and previously served as a management consultant with McKinsey & Company and as an economist with The World Bank.
 Ms. Sandberg served as a director of Starbucks Corp. from 2009 to 2012.
 She also serves on a number of nonprofit boards including Women for Women International, and V-Day.
-She served as a director of eHealth, Inc. from 2006 to 2008 and as a director of Facebook since June 2012.
+She served as a director of eHealth, Inc. from 2006 to 2008, as a director of Facebook since June 2012 and as a director of SurveyMonkey since July 2015.
 She has been a Director of the Company since 2010.